MicrosoftDocs/windows-dev-docs/hub/apps/get-started/index.md

 Windows offers a wide range of options for building apps, including [C++](/windows/uwp/cpp-and-winrt-apis/), [.NET](/dotnet/), and other emerging technologies such as [open source tools on WSL](/windows/wsl/) and [Rust](../../dev-environment/rust/index.yml).
 With so many choices, it can be difficult to know where to begin.

+## IDE

 [Visual Studio](/visualstudio) is the go-to development environment for most Windows developers, providing various starting points for different types of apps, each with their own strengths and project types ([here's a quick C# tutorial](/visualstudio/get-started/csharp/tutorial-console?view=vs-2022)).
 Every app type includes an app model that defines the app's lifecycle, a default UI framework, and access to a comprehensive set of APIs for using Windows features.

+[Visual Studio Code](https://code.visualstudio.com) is another popular tool, with extensions and support for a large number of development languages and tools.
+For languages other than C# and C++, it's a great place to start.

+## Languages and frameworks

+Many apps for Windows are written using [WPF](/dotnet/desktop/wpf/get-started/create-app-visual-studio?view=netdesktop-7.0) or [Windows Forms](/dotnet/desktop/winforms/getting-started-with-windows-forms?view=netframeworkdesktop-4.8), and they remain viable tools today.

-If your app will only run on Windows, we recommend using the [Windows App SDK](../windows-app-sdk/index.md) and [WinUI 3](../winui/winui3/index.md).
+Looking to the future, if your app will only run on Windows we recommend investigating the [Windows App SDK](../windows-app-sdk/index.md) and [WinUI 3](../winui/winui3/index.md).
 If you need your app to be cross-platform, consider [.NET MAUI](/dotnet/maui/what-is-maui), a [Progressive Web App (PWA)](/microsoft-edge/progressive-web-apps-chromium/), or [React Native for Windows](../../dev-environment/javascript/react-native-for-windows.md).
-There are many other options available as well ([here's a list of popular options](../../dev-environment/index.md)), but the above are some good starting points.
+There are many other options available ([here's a list of popular options](../../dev-environment/index.md)), but the above are some good starting points.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RWQwHD]

 ## Create a WinUI 3 app

-The Windows UI Library (WinUI) 3 is the latest and recommended user interface (UI) framework for Windows desktop apps, including managed apps that use C# and .NET and native apps that use C++ with the Win32 API.
+The Windows UI Library (WinUI) 3 is the latest user interface (UI) framework for Windows desktop apps, including managed apps that use C# and .NET, and native apps that use C++ with the Win32 API.
+It is still under very active development, so while it might not be able to meet all your needs today it's maturing with [every release](/windows/apps/windows-app-sdk/stable-channel).

 By incorporating the [Fluent Design System](https://www.microsoft.com/design/fluent/#/) into all experiences, controls, and styles, WinUI provides consistent, intuitive, and accessible experiences using the latest UI patterns.
 WinUI 3 is available as part of the **[Windows App SDK](../windows-app-sdk/index.md)**.
 The Windows App SDK provides a unified set of APIs and tools that can be used in a consistent way by any C++ Win32 or C# .NET app on a broad set of target Windows OS versions.

 > [!div class="button"]
 > [Install tools for the Windows App SDK](../windows-app-sdk/set-up-your-development-environment.md)